DeveloperJourneyEK/BlackjackLight/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This repository is created in respect to Youtube C# Tutorial series - Learn C# By Building - Blackjack The Card game
+This repository is created in respect to Youtube C# Tutorial series - Learn C# By Building - Blackjack The Card game<br />
 <a href="https://www.youtube.com/watch?v=r0KTuGn-nhw&list=PLBT4d1188Q3sEyYZxTfunthVr1GvLpBeK">Link to the series playlist</a>